 THE HEALING CEREMONY

 They reached the village by the lake at sunrise and the parents made sure Makoon's instructions were carried out properly.
 This included the building of a lodge with two openings, an entrance directed to the east and an exit to the west, with a fire inside and a makak (basket) filled with baate-miinan (dried blueberries) placed at the entrance.
-After this had been done, the family and friends went into the newly erected wiigiwaam and seated themselves around the corpse, which – save for the boy's head– was wrapped in wiigwaasan.
+After this had been done, the family and friends went into the newly erected wiigiwaam and seated themselves around the corpse, which – save for the boy's head – was wrapped in wiigwaasan.
+A small water drum, its membrane tied down with the seven round pebbles Makoons had brought from his journey, stood nearby.
 When they had all been sitting quietly for some time, they saw through the doorway the approach of Makoons, who entered in the shape of a bear.
 After grabbing a handful of blueberries from the makak he placed himself before the corpse of the boy.
 Pulling out a zhiishiigwan (rattle) from his biinjigwasan (medicine bag), he started to chant – which, to the spectators, sounded more like grunting than anything else.
 After a while he raised himself up on his hind legs and chanted:

 From up above I come, leaving footprints in the sky.